Do you have any advice for buying leggings that for sure won’t show my underwear during yoga?

 The more expensive a pair of leggings (and the more active-wear focused the brand is) the more likely they will both last longer and keep everything covered.
 Unfortunately, there are some very expensive workout clothes that still suck.
 So check the reviews, know the return/exchange policy before you buy, and when you find a brand that works for you it might be time to stock up.

-Some tips for elongating the life of your leggings (regardless of if they’re the $6 Target ones, or the $100 workout ones):
+Tips for elongating the life of your leggings so they won’t show off your underwear (regardless of if they’re the $6 Target ones, or the $100 workout ones):

 Buy the right size!
 When you buy leggings that are a size too small, not only are they harder to put on, but they also have to stretch extra even when you aren’t moving, which puts more stress on the fabric, which wears it out faster.